opensearch-project/project-website/_posts/2025-10-16-opensearch-agentic-memory-solution.md

 - Use **working memory** for immediate conversational context and temporary agent state
 - Leverage **long-term memory** with inference for persistent knowledge and user preferences
 - Implement namespace patterns that align with your application's user and session management
-- Plan retention policies that balance functionality with privacy and compliance requirements

 ### Optimizing memory strategies